fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.9.0 =
+* [Added] Adds a function invp_get_the_inventory_sentence() that returns an HTML string containing links like, "Browse Car, SUV, Truck, or all 10 vehicles for sale."
+* [Added] Wraps the "/" that separates prices and down payments with a filter `invp_price_display_separator` so it can be changed by other developers.
+* [Added] Adds a parameter to the [invp_sort_by label=""] shortcode `label` to let users customize or remove the label text next to the dropdown.
+* [Fixed] Enables the JavaScript filter `invp_editor_sidebar_elements` that was disabled in 14.8.0.
+The filter was not the problem.
+* [Fixed] Fixes a bug in the [invp_sort_by] shortcode that prevented any sort from happening when a choice was made in the dropdown.
+JavaScript was missing from this plugin that powers the feature.

 = 14.8.0 =
 * [Added] Adds a button at Vehicles → Options that loads sample vehicles and photos from our [demo site](https://fridaydemo.wpengine.com/).
 * [Added] Allows the meta key `inventory_presser_photo_number` as the `orderby` parameter in REST API requests for attachments.
 Enables photos to be requested in sequence.